python-pillow/grant-proposal2/README.rst

 Grant objective
 ---------------

 To fund, in advance, renewal of python-pillow.org for the maximum period of time allowed by the registrar.
 By doing so, we can ensure that security issues are handled discretely and professionally for the foreseeable future.
+Additionally, to reimburse ACLARK.NET, LLC for initial expenses.

 Grant size
 ----------

-$91.44 USD total, based on registrar's shopping cart total:
+- $91.44 USD based on registrar's shopping cart total:

 .. image:: screenshot.png

+- $30.00 USD to reimburse ACLARK.NET, LLC for 2016 purchase and 2017 renewal.

+**Total $121.44 USD**

 Grant beneficiaries
 -------------------